thoughtworks-jumpstart/jumpstart/02_web_development_back_end/introduction_to_relational_database.md

 Here is a [tutorial](http://www.postgresqltutorial.com/) for learning PostgreSQL.
 It's written for windows users, but the same commands (like `psql`) is available in other platforms too.

+You can find another [guide for beginner here](http://postgresguide.com/)

 ## Object Relational Mapping (ORM) Tool: Sequelize

 If you are tired of using SQL to interact with your database, you can also use [Object Relational Mapping(ORM)](https://en.wikipedia.org/wiki/Object-relational_mapping) tools, which helps to convert your information from the database to your JavaScript application without performing SQL statements yourself.